DarshanVaishya/bankist-app/README.md

 # Banking app (10th Jan, 2022)

-The bankist app is a website which handles bank payments between different accounts.
-It has functionality such as login, taking loan, transfering money and generating interest.
-It is written in HTML, CSS and JS.
+Bankist app is a web app created using HTML, CSS and JS.
+It can perform actions such as requesting loan, transfering funds to users, deleting account, sorting transactions.
+It uses Intl API to internationalize numbers, date and time for greater user experience.
+It has a auto logout feature which triggers when a user has been inactive for 2 minutes.

 Live Preview: [Link](https://bankist.darshanvaishya.xyz)